Rishibagh/SomethingNew/README.md

 # SomethingNew
-I am starting to work on Git
+I am starting to work on Git.
+Rishi Baghel